qclopreato/My-Webpage/README.md

 2/13/2022: Today I worked on creating additonal pages for my website.
 Specifically, I added the "About Me" and "Blog" pages.

 2/14/2022: Today I added a "progress" page to my website.
 I also work out how to attach blog posts to the "Blog" page.

+2/15/2022: Today I began work on my "Pizza Website."
+I will try to post project updates to my blog!